AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/phasegeneral.md

     :    Compute Fourier maps according to the controls set at bottom of General page.

     **Search map**
     :    Search the computed Fourier map.
-Peaks that are above 'Peak cutoff' % of the maximum will be found in this procedure; they will be printed on the console and will be shown in the ["Map peaks'](#TBD) page.
+Peaks that are above 'Peak cutoff' % of the maximum will be found in this procedure; they will be printed on the console and will be shown in the ["Map peaks'](./phasemappeaks.md) tab.
 This page will immediately be shown, and the peaks will be shown on the structure drawing for this phase as white 3-D crosses.

     **Charge flipping**
     :    Performs a charge flipping *ab initio* structure solution using the method of Oszlanyi & Suto (Acta Cryst. **A60**, 134-141, 2004).
 You will need to select a source for the reflection set and perhaps select an element for normalization by its form factor, a resolution limit (usually 0.5Å) and a charge flip threshold (usually 0.1); these are found near the bottom of the General window.
 There are also Test HKLs to show the progress in phasing with charge flipping cycles.
 They show the generally chaotic phase behavior before a solution is found; after that the phases are essentially fixed.
 No use is made of this information; it is just for your edification.
 A progress bar showing the charge flip residual is shown while the charge flip is in operation.
 When the residual is no longer decreasing (be patient – it doesn't necessarily fall continuously), press the Cancel button to stop the charge flipping, otherwise it will stop at 10,000 cycles.
 The resulting map will be positioned to properly place symmetry operators (N.B.: depends on the quality of the resulting phases; the map could be still offset by a few steps), searched for peaks and the display shifts to Map peaks to show them.